The Abyss Boys

-The Abyss Boys is a 2009 short film directed by Jan-Hendrik Beetge.
+The Abyss Boys is a 2009 South African short film directed by Jan-Hendrik Beetge.
 It won the Best Short Film award at the 6th Africa Movie Academy Awards.

 Synopsis

 Set in the slums of a small fishing community on the southern coast of South Africa, illegal abalone poaching has become a dangerous activity for two young brothers: Jimmy and AB.
 Jimmy fled the dangerous lifestyle despite his talent as a diver.
 When AB becomes entangled with Gonyama, a violent gangster, Jimmy devises a plan to liberate AB from the gang lifestyle and provide the pair with a fresh start.
 However, when Jimmy is given an opportunity to escape, nothing can prepare him for what comes next.